mattpdipietro/about-me/docs/README.md

 I believe accountability to your team is more meaningful than accountability to me.
 It’s more important that you create transparency to those affected by your results.

-**Feedback should be 360&deg;** While I'm confident in my own skills and abilities, I fully understand that I as many or more opportunities to grow and improve than anyone else.
-I am my harshest critic--there's no feedback you can provide me that I will take offense to or that will not be fully accounted for me in my own personal development.
+**Feedback should be 360&deg;** While I'm confident in my own skills and abilities, I fully understand that I have as many or more opportunities to grow and improve as anyone else.
+I am my harshest critic--there's no feedback you can provide me that will offend me or that will not be accounted for in my own personal development.
 Please, lay it on me.

 Three dimensions are required for people to continue to give you feedback:
 - Safety - Unlikelihood of being punished for giving feedback.
 Should be high